 The goal of child photography (whether you realize it not) is capturing the blissfulness, innocence, the child’s character and preserving it forever.
 Digital photography allows the capturing of these traits.

 While taking your child to a professional photography studio results in technically perfect photos, rarely are they able to capture the true character of the child.
 That is most commonly captured through candid photography.
-The kinds of photos you take while the child is going about his/her everyday business.
+The kinds of photos you take while the child is going about their everyday business.

 Use the digital photography techniques below to create photos that are a true representation of the child’s character: